-For the best holographic sight from Sightmark, you can check their SM26008 Ultra Shot plus Red Dot Sights.
+For the best sight from Sightmark, you can check their SM26008 Ultra Shot plus Red Dot Sights.

 This sight is available in green and red illumination and it has digital switch controls.
 It comes with multiple reticles that user can switch from and for its battery, the automatic shut off system works after one hour of being idle.

 The Sightmark SM26008 Ultra Shot plus Red Dot Sights uses CR2 battery to work and it can stay alive for 1,000 hours, even with continuous use.